NemeanLion42/fritter-backend/README.md

 **Returns**

-- A set of freets that the user indicated by userId has upvoted
+- An array of freets that the user indicated by userId has upvoted
-- A set of freets that the user indicated by userId has downvoted
+- An array of freets that the user indicated by userId has downvoted

 **Throws**